User Customizable and Robust Geo-Indistinguishability for Location Privacy: Location Obfuscation by CORGI

-Having presented matrix generation and customization, we now illustrate the architecture underlying TACO.
+In this section, we describe the steps performed \systemName{} in order to generate the obfuscated location of a user.
 This process is sketched in Figure~\ref{fig:control_flow} and we explain the steps on the user and server side in detail below.